Academic warning and suspension

 Steps you must complete while on academic warning

-While you are on academic warning, you may register during your designated queue time if you have completed the following steps:
+While you are on academic warning, you may register during your designated queue time only if you have completed the following steps:

 Academic warning requirements